 Jeferson Garcia, who was awarded a scholarship to attend Central Connecticut State University where he will be majoring in history and plans to become a teacher.
 Julian Saavedra (2000) has volunteered to serve as his mentor.
 Julian received a Fullbright Scholarship and taught in China.
 After his return to the U.S., he taught for many years at the KIPP School and in one of the founders of the Belmont Charter School in West Philadelphia.
 Erin Brown (2017), who is a rising senior at Central Connecticut State University, has also volunteered to assist Jeferson with his orientation about campus life at CCSU.

 Liz DeCrisanti, who was awarded a scholarship to attend Fairfield University where she plans to become a Pediatric Nurse.
 Deanna Rosa (2011) has volunteered to be her mentor.
 Deanna attended Fairfield University as an undergraduate in the School of Nursing and is currently enrolled in the Ph D. Program in Nursing at Fairfield.
-She is currently working in the COVID 19 ICU at St. Raphael Yale Hospital.
+She is currently working in the COVID-19 ICU at St. Raphael Yale Hospital.
+Jenna Madigan (2018) who is a rising junior at Fairfield University and majoring in Engineering has agreed to assist Liz with her orientation about campus life.

 Updates On Scholarship Recipients Who Have Graduated From College